 What are the causes and treatment of allergic skin diseases?

 Dogs can be allergic to all of the same things we are, including cats!
 Allergens are usually divided into environmental or food allergies.
 It can be difficult to determine what your dog is allergic to, even with allergy testing.
 Different prescription diets exist that can help your dog with their allergies.
 Often allergic dog’s skin is managed with a variety of things, usually different types of medication and food.
-Often dogs with allergy have more than one thing happening in their skin at once.
+Often dogs with allergies have more than one thing happening in their skin at once.
 For example, they could have an environmental allergy, a yeast allergy, a bacterial skin infection and ear infection all at the same time!
 You can imagine this means a lot of different treatments and follow-ups, but please know that our veterinarians are here to manage these complicated cases and ensure we are getting things under control and keeping these dogs comfortable.

 What are the causes and treatment for parasitic skin diseases?